-The foundation of building a custom wine cellar in Maryland, Virginia and DC, is in the actual construction of the space to the proper standards for energy efficiency.
+The foundation of building a custom wine cellar in Maryland, Virginia, and Washington DC, is in the actual construction of the space to the proper standards for energy efficiency.
 Insulation, vapor barriers, and refrigeration are the keys to building a wine cellar that will protect your wine investment for years to come.
 Even many builders who are doing their first couple of wine cellars do not understand these concepts since they are building a cold room that follows thef opposite rules of building standards.
 Understanding the local climate of Maryland and Virginia is first important step in selecting the right materials for use in your custom wine cellar room.
 Our wine cellar designers in Maryland, have been creating custom wine cellar rooms for clients since 2001.

 Wine Cellar Insulation – thoughts from a wine cellar designer in Virginia since 2001.

 There are many kinds of insulation on the market today.
 While each of these products has benefits for a specific application, we feel that using some of the newer advanced insulation methods have made building wine cellars a worry-free project.
 Almost every failed wine cellar is due to improper insulation and vapor barriers.
 One must remember that you are building a walk-in refrigerator in your home.
-Many conventional insulation and vapor barrier applications are mis-understood and can lead to failed cellars.
+Many conventional insulation and vapor barrier applications are misunderstood and can lead to failed cellars.

 We strongly advise against using fiberglass and 6-mil plastic that many websites advertise as a standard of construction.
-If not applied perfectly, as well as correctly for the area you live in, they are the number one cause of a failed cellar.

 Why is the placement of the vapor barrier so important?
 Proper installation of the vapor barrier is important due to the fact that most wine cellars draw vapor pressure from the outside into the wine cellar.
 If the Vapor Barrier is not installed properly humidity in the air will condense inside your walls and form moisture over time.
 Once this happens mold and mildew will begin grew.